hundredyearfarms/Hundred-Year-Farms/README.md

 Agroforestry itself is not a new idea, it is a well-established practice that has been around for a very long time.
 Some of the reasons we believe it is a better match for this particular property relate to:

-- Erosion Control: Trees in rows reduce wind speeds and slow drainage from more extreme winds and rainfall.
+- Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.

-- Biodiversity: Mitigates climate induced pest and fire risks while making the property more interesting to live on or visit.
+- Biodiversity: Mitigates pest and fire risk while making the property more interesting to visit.

-- Diversification: Greenhouses and higher-value trees provide income independent of the field crop and distribute work more evenly over the year
+- Diversification: Greenhouses and higher-value trees provide income independent of the field crop and distribute work more evenly over the year.

-- Timing: Higher-value trees should be planted before changes to climate make them more difficult to establish.

 ## Management